Counselling & Psychotherapy

 My working practice

-I offer counselling and psychotherapy from the NAOS Institute in Ealing, West London W5 2XP.
+I offer counselling and psychotherapy in Ealing, West London W5 2XP.
 I also work online via Zoom.

 As a counsellor and psychotherapist, I see clients usually on a weekly basis in appointments lasting one hour.
 Where possible, sessions are arranged for a regular time and day.